Cactusolo/IESHTSTE/README.md

           `ml trimal/1.2`
           `trimal -in <inputfile> -out <outputfile> -gappyout`

-        _**Note:** Please be careful when using `trimal` auto-model, because it can trim out a lot informatative sites (e.g., only 3 columns left in the alignment), and these tiny left-over alignment will cause `raxml-ng` have "ERROR in SPR round (LIBPLL-2240): BL opt converged to a worse likelihood score ..." error message. _
+          _**Note:** Please be careful when using `trimal` auto-model, because it can trim out a lot informatative sites (e.g., only 3 columns left in the alignment), and these tiny left-over alignment will cause `raxml-ng` have "ERROR in SPR round (LIBPLL-2240): BL opt converged to a worse likelihood score ..." error message._
-        Quick fix: use the original aligniment from `MAFFT` mentioned above.
+         _Quick fix: use the original aligniment from `MAFFT` mentioned above._

-  9. After you done with HybPiper, you'd better run `clean_up.sh` under "sequence_dir" remove tons of intermedia results, saving space in HPC
+#### 8. After you done with HybPiper, you'd better run `clean_up.sh` under "sequence_dir" remove tons of intermedia results, saving space in HPC

   - need to put this script in the "sequence_dir" folder
         `bash clean_up.sh XXXnamelist.txt`